modesttree/Projeny/README.md

 - From Source

     - Clone this repo to a place on your hard drive
-    - Make sure python 3.x is installed
+    - Make sure python 3.x is installed and that you have also installed the following:
+        - pyyaml (to install run `pip install pyyaml`)
+        - python for windows extensions (download [here](https://sourceforge.net/projects/pywin32/) for your version of python)
     - Open UnityPlugin/Projeny.sln in Visual Studio
     - Build in Release Mode
-    - Add the Projeny/Source/bin folder to your windows path.
-NOTE:  This is Projeny/Source/bin NOT Projeny/bin (the latter is used for exe builds)
+    - Add the Projeny/Source/bin folder to your windows path

 ## <a id="overview"></a>Overview